sympodius/haiverin.scot/content/tech/why-i-built-this-website-in-hugo/index.md

 There are lots of static site generators around, but I went for Hugo because it seemed to work the way I would expect such a system to work.
 As such, the learning process was pretty straightforward for me.
 When I investigated other systems, they seemed much more complicated (and often needlessly so, because Hugo also seemed more powerful and flexible).
 Hugo is also incredibly fast, and requires only one program file to work (meaning I can archive that file along with the site to make sure I can continue generating the site in the future).

 In Hugo, all the files that tell the site how to look, and what content to display are on my computer.
 When I run the Hugo program, it converts all those files into the site.
 After the site is initially set up, all you have to do is add content files and Hugo takes care of the rest.
-It can also be made to integrate beautifully with GitHub pages, meaning you can essentially get a professional site online, with complete control over how it looks and operates, without it costing you a penny.
+It can also be made to integrate beautifully with GitHub pages and/or Netlify, meaning you can essentially get a professional site online, with complete control over how it looks and operates, without it costing you a penny.
 And all operated directly from within Emacs (if that's your bag...
 I know mine is).

 Hugo also provides a local live server, meaning that anytime you update the source files, you can immediately see the results in a web browser before you publish it online.
+And, because Hugo is so fast at generating the site, I really do mean *immediately see the results*.

 I won't discuss more details about Hugo here, as it is a complex topic, but I hope I have given you enough information to investigate it yourself.
 If you have the dream to create a powerful and professional site that is totally customised to your needs, loads fast for your users, gives you live feedback during development, and can be deployed without spending any money, then Hugo may well be worth your time to learn.